cainbn97/Cooperativity_predictor/README.md

 ### Dimer search

 We call the probability weight of the highest probable nucleotide at each position the nucleotide impact.
-The 2 nonoverlapping 4-mers with the highest average nucleotide impact were selected as half sites.
-4-mers were used in this analysis as the conserved residues in the HD directly mediate contact with the core ‘TAAT’ 4-mer.
+The 2 nonoverlapping 4-mers with the highest average nucleotide impact will be selected as half sites.
+4-mers are used in this analysis as the conserved residues in the HD directly mediate contact with the core ‘TAAT’ 4-mer.
 If the average nucleotide impact of the two half sites is 1.6 times greater than the nucleotide impacts of the surrounding flanking regions and spacer, and the average nucleotide impact for each of the two half sites is greater than 0.6, then the motif is considered a dimer site.

 *These parameters can be adjusted to accomodate other transcription factor families and experimental designs.*